AliShahin/AliShahin.github.io/_pages/about.md

 ---

 This is Ali Shahin Shmasabadi's home on the web!
-I am currently a second-year PhD student of Centre for Intelligent Sensing (CIS) in the school of Electronic Enginnering and Computer Science (EECS) at Queen Mary University of London.
+I am currently a third-year PhD student of Centre for Intelligent Sensing (CIS) in the school of Electronic Enginnering and Computer Science (EECS) at Queen Mary University of London.
 Meanwhile, I am a visiting student of Imperial College London and a Enrichment student at Alan Turing Institue.
 I love to explore the intersection of Machine Learning, Privacy and Image Processing.